top of page

 What is the all-electric range of a PHEV?

-The all-electric range of a PHEV varies depending on the model.
-Generally, PHEVs offer electric-only ranges between 10 and 60 miles on a fully charged battery.
-This range allows for short trips and daily commuting on electric power alone, reducing the reliance on gasoline and lowering overall emissions.
-However, some premium PHEVs, such as the Porsche Cayenne E-Hybrid and Polestar I PHEV, have long pure electric ranges of up to 83 miles and 77 miles, respectively.
+The all-electric range of a PHEV depends on the model and battery capacity.
+Most PHEVs provide electric-only ranges between 10 and 60 miles on a full charge, suitable for short trips and daily commutes while minimizing gasoline use and emissions.
+High-end PHEVs like the Porsche Cayenne E-Hybrid and Polestar I PHEV offer extended ranges of up to 83 miles and 77 miles, respectively, enhancing their electric driving capabilities.

 Here is the pure electric range of some of the most popular plug-in hybrids on the U.S. market under ideal driving conditions: